We intend to provide easy access to the information you need to be an informed consumer of an MIT education.

 Under certain circumstances, students who take out student loans and are unable to meet their repayment obligations, may be eligible for a deferment or forbearance.
 This will give you more time to repay the loan and/or lower monthly payments.
 Borrowers should consult their loan servicer.
 Student Financial Services provides further information on loan repayment.
 View sample student loan repayments here.

-Enrolled MIT students who receive federal student financial assistance that exceeds their billed charges for tuition, fees, room and board, are eligible to receive an early release of the expected excess funds.
-You should receive these funds on the seventh day of the academic term.
-Eligible students will bee contacted directly by their Customer Service Counselor.
+Enrolled students who receive federal student financial assistance that exceeds their billed charges (tuition, fees, and room and board) are eligible to receive an early release of their aid.
+Students should email SFS to request a refund advance.